SentsSquadBots/sentswhitelistbot/README.md

 -  Finally, all your Admins must inform the bot of their SteamID by using `/admin_link steamid:YourSteamIDhere`

 ### 3. PayPal Whitelist configuration
-You need to change the following:
+You need to change the following environment variables:
 - `featureEnable_Paypal= "false"`
    - set to `"true"` to use this feature.
 - `paypal_clientID= "XXXX"`